 The money class that will change your life!Get Started

-Credit Card Annual Fees
+2. Credit Card Annual Fees

 Let’s say your card offers airline miles and has an $80 annual fee.
 If you spend $8,000 on the card every year and pay it off each month, you’ll have accumulated enough to get the free ticket in three years.
 Three years!
-The only problem?
-By that time, you’ll have spent $240 in annual fees alone.
+And by that time, you’ll have spent $240 in annual fees alone.

-Interest Rate Bait and Switch
+3. Interest Rate Bait and Switch

 Some credit card companies love to entice you with a low introductory interest rate.
 You take the bait and sign up for the card.
 Then bam—your interest rate jumps 10% or more!
 No thanks.